Multiensemble Superradiance for Distributed Quantum Sensing: Connection between QFIM and the multiparameter squeezing matrix

-This indicates that the squeezing matrix reaches its theoretical lower bound, and that the choice of $\{\mathbf{n}, \hat{\mathbf{S}}^X, \hat{\mathbf{S}}^Y\}$ constitutes the optimal strategy for the pure probe state corresponding to uniform coupling coefficients.
+This demonstrates that the squeezing matrix attains its covariance-based lower bound, indicating that the choice of the configuration \(\{\hat{\mathbf{S}}^Y, \hat{\mathbf{S}}^X\}\) is information-theoretically optimal for the pure probe states realized under uniform coupling.